dprojects/getDimensions/Docs/README.md

 # Quickstart

-* Go to FreeCAD -> Part -> Create a cube solid -> Cube data (tab):
+* Go to `FreeCAD > Part > Create a cube solid > Cube data (tab)`
-* Set "Length" to e.g. 500
+* Set `Length` to e.g. 500
-* Set "Width" to e.g. 500
+* Set `Width` to e.g. 500
-* Set "Height" to e.g. 18
+* Set `Height` to e.g. 18

-**NOTE**: Now you should have chipboard 500 mm x 500 mm x 18 mm.
+    **NOTE**: Now you should have chipboard `500 mm x 500 mm x 18 mm`.
 You can create whatever you like using such chipboards.
 Even group them in folders.

 * Run macro.

 # Printing

-TechDraw page is automatically created and it is named "toPrint".
-You can print directly from the page named "toPrint" or just export this page to pdf file and print it later.
+TechDraw page is automatically created and it is named `toPrint`.
+You can print directly from the page named `toPrint` or just export this page to pdf file and print it later.

 # Known issues

 * Special characters (Polish) for chipboards (object cube names) not supported.
-However, You can change the names later manually in spreadsheet and the TechDraw view will be automatically updated with new names.
+However, You can change the names later manually in the spreadsheet `toCut` and the TechDraw report named `toPrint` will be automatically updated with new names.

 # Features